c2498168786/apisix/powered-by.md

 ---
-title: Powered by Apache APISIX
+title: Powered by Apache APISIXA
 ---

 <!--